Tetra HTTP Relay Agent User Guide (v1.0.x)

 Send HTTP or HTTPS Requests to a Target System

-The Tetra HTTP Relay Agent relays HTTP and HTTPS requests by using the TDP Command Service.
-The Agent then parses commands from the TDP Command Service and sends the corresponding HTTP or HTTPS requests to a target service.
-The response from the request is relayed back to the TDP Command Service.
+The Tetra HTTP Relay Agent relays HTTP and HTTPS requests by polling the TDP Command Service for commands.
+The Agent then parses commands retrieved from the TDP Command Service and sends their corresponding HTTP or HTTPS requests to the target service(s).
+The response from the requests are relayed back to the TDP Command Service.

 Customer applications that send commands to the Tetra HTTP Relay Agent can send a POST